gazebosim/gz-sim/doc/distributed_simulation.md

     to join.
 Simulation will not begin until **N** secondaries have been discovered.

-In all other environments, the secondaries, the instance will only read the role environment variable
+The secondary instances will only read the role environment variable

 * **IGN_GAZEBO_NETWORK_ROLE=SECONDARY** - Dictates that the role of this
     participant is a Secondary

 ### Discovery

-Once the `ign-gazebo` instance is started, it will being a process of discovering peers in the network.
-Each peer will send an announcement when it joins or leaves the network, and also periodically send a heartbeat.
+Once the `ign-gazebo` instance is started, it will begin a process of discovering peers in the network.
+Each peer will send an announcement when it joins or leaves the network, and also periodically sends a heartbeat.

-Once each secondary has discovered the primary, and the primary has discovered the correct number of secondaries, then simulation is allowed to begin.
+Simulation is allowed to begin once each secondary has discovered the primary and the primary has discovered the correct number of secondaries.

-If at any time the primary or any secondaries leave the network either intentionally (through shutdown), or unintentionally (segfault or network issues), then the rest of the simulation graph will get a signal and shut down safely.
+If at any time the primary or any secondaries leave the network, either intentionally (through shutdown) or unintentionally (segfault or network issues), then the rest of the simulation graph will get a signal and shut down safely.